Q factor: Stored energy definition

 where ω is the angular frequency at which the stored energy and power loss are measured.
 This definition is consistent with its usage in describing circuits with a single reactive element (capacitor or inductor), where it can be shown to be equal to the ratio of reactive power to real power.
 (See Individual reactive components.)

 Q-factor and damping

-The Q-factor determines the qualitative behavior of simple damped oscillators.
+The Q-factor is a measure of the qualitative behavior of simple damped oscillators.
 (For mathematical details about these systems and their behavior see harmonic oscillator and linear time invariant (LTI) system.)

-Starting from the stored energy definition for, it can be shown that $Q = \frac{1}{2\zeta}$, where $\zeta$ is the damping ratio.
+Starting from the stored energy definition, it can be shown that $Q = \frac{1}{2\zeta}$, where $\zeta$ is the damping ratio.
 There are three key distinct cases: